 Her show-stopping finale, in which she danced the Charleston wearing nothing but a girdle of feathers, made her an overnight sensation.
 Similar stage and film roles across Europe soon followed.
-Baker's act was most notorious for its nudity, but its innovative techniques also introduced many popular African American dance styles to European audiences.
+A lesbian and bisexual woman, Baker's act was most notorious for its nudity, but its innovative techniques also introduced many popular Black dance styles to European audiences.
 Christian Dior designed her clothing and her admirers included Ernest Hemingway and Pablo Picasso.
 In 1937, Baker legally became a French citizen.

 During World War II, she served as an intelligence liaison and an ambulance driver for the French Resistance and was awarded the Medal of the Resistance and the Legion of Honor.
 Soon after the war, Baker toured the United States again, and this time she won respect and praise from African Americans for her support of the 20th century American Civil Rights Movement.
 In 1951, she refused to play to segregated audiences and, as a result, the NAACP named her its Most Outstanding Woman of the Year.
 She gave a benefit concert at Carnegie Hall for the NAACP, the SNCC, and CORE in 1963.